 How much should I take as a salary?
 British pound coins | Crunch

-Starting a limited company is often a sensible choice for self-employed workers, but it can present you with a lot of things to get your head around.
+Starting a limited company is often a sensible choice for self-employed workers, but it can present you with a lot of things to get your head around – especially when it comes to deciding how much to pay yourself.

 If you're a Crunch client this is all taken care of in the amazing accounting software that you get with our limited company accounting packages.